Puma Alpha VCT

 Pending investment, the manager may invest funds in a range of non-qualifying investments, such as cash, money market funds and listed debt and listed equities.

-This is a new VCT so does not have an existing portfolio.
-However, new investments are likely to be into companies similar to those made by previous Puma VCTs and the Puma Alpha EIS.
+This is a new VCT which has recently started making its first investments.
+New investments are likely to be made into companies similar to those made by previous Puma VCTs and the Puma Alpha EIS.

 Examples of portfolio companies the VCT may target